 - Funding expenses and any other funding acquisition costs

 How does the production incentive work?

 How do I apply?

 You can contact Tekes already when you are preparing plans for a production in Finland.
 We recommend that you facilitate the discussion by sending us a summary of your project in advance.
-The application must be submitted in the Online Service provided by Tekes.
-A Finnish business ID is needed in application phase meaning that in case of foreign company the Finnish production coordinator company submits the application on behalf of the foreign company.
+The application must be submitted via the Online Service provided by Tekes.
+A Finnish business ID is required in application phase, meaning that in the case of foreign companies the Finnish production coordinator company submits the application on behalf of the foreign company.